SenseCare: A Research Platform for Medical Image Informatics and Interactive 3D Visualization

 \section{Clinical Applications}

-~ Based on the above basic functional modules and AI toolkits with high extensibility, the most important high-level goal of SenseCare is to serve as a platform for clinical research in various applications.
-In this section, we give several examples of user scenarios where SenseCare is adapted for different specific clinical applications.
+~ The most important high-level goal of SenseCare is to serve as a platform for clinical research in various applications.
+In this section, we give several examples of user scenarios where SenseCare is adapted for various clinical applications.